bearbin/go-paste/README.md

 ## Development

-go-paste is MIT licensed, and Pull Requests are welcome.
+go-paste is Public Domain software and Pull Requests are welcome.